sagemath/trac_to_gh/Issue 5759.md

 # Issue 5759: bug in divides

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5759

 Original creator: was